Physical Science (Grade 9)

 Prerequisites: Teacher Approval

 Chemistry involves an in-depth study of matter.
-Students will learn about the properties of atoms, ionic compounds, molecular compounds, and how the structure of each affects these properties.
-Students will be involved in many hands-on labs to discover these properties as well as learning what actually happens in different chemical reactions.
-This class is for students in the advanced science track and/or students interested in pursuing a STEM career (science, technology, engineering, mathematics) or a health care career.
+Students will study concepts ranging from the structure of atoms to the principles of thermodynamics.
+Engaging labs and activities will help students understand these concepts on a deeper level.
+This class is for students in the advanced science track and/or students interested in pursuing a STEM career (science, technology, engineering, mathematics) or a healthcare career.

 Conceptual Chemistry (Grades 11-12)

 Physics (Grades 11-12)

 Physics is the basic study of force, motion, heat, nuclear energy, light, sound and electricity.
 The course is designed for students who are interested in science and those needing an academic background for their career preparation.
 Much emphasis is placed on relating the subject’s concepts to the student’s life experiences.
 The course involves reading, problem solving, laboratory experiences, and technical writing